How To Substitute Butter For Shortening

 Before we jump into the how-to, let’s discuss why you might want to substitute butter for shortening in the first place.
 Shortening is a solid fat made from hydrogenated vegetable oil, and while it’s great for creating flaky pie crusts and tender cookies, it lacks the rich flavor that butter can offer.

-Additionally, some people prefer to avoid shortening due to health concerns, as it contains trans fats.
-So, whether you’re after a more flavorful result or simply want to make a healthier choice, butter can be an excellent alternative.
+Some people prefer to avoid shortening due to health concerns, as it contains trans fats.
+This can lead to heart disease, diabetes, and other health concerns.
+Whether you’re after a more flavorful result or simply want to make a healthier choice, butter can be an excellent alternative.
+Butter is by far my preferred option and I buy it in bulk when sales hit to help save money on food.

 The Basic Butter Swap

 The simplest way to substitute butter for shortening is to use a 1:1 ratio.
 This means that if your recipe calls for one cup of shortening, you’ll replace it with one cup of butter.
-However, there are a few important considerations to keep in mind when making this switch.
+There are a few important considerations to keep in mind when making this switch.

 The Melting Point Matters

 Butter has a lower melting point than shortening, which means it will melt and spread more quickly during baking.
 To counteract this, you can try chilling your dough or batter before baking.
-This helps the butter firm up and slows down the spreading process, resulting in a more desirable texture.
+This is why some of the best cookie recipes have you chill the dough.
+Chilling helps the butter firm up and slows down the spreading process, resulting in a more desirable texture.

 Keep an Eye on the Water Content